Jojosito/MUS-X/README.md

 A delay inspired by analog bucket-brigade delay pedals.

 'Time' adjusts the delay time.
 The range is determined by the 'BBD size' parameter.
 The delay time can also be tapped with the 'Tap' button.
+The delay time is also visualized by the 'Tap'-button LED.
 'Feedback' adjusts the delay feedback.
 WARNING: this goes well beyond 100% and can cause self oscillation.
 The output is limited to +-10V.
 Both 'Time' and 'Feedback' can be CV controlled.